Scattering above energy norm of solutions of a loglog energy-supercritical Schrodinger equation with radial data: Introduction

 with $b_{n}$ such that

-\end{prop} By combining this bound with the Strichartz estimates, we can prove, by induction, that in fact this norm and other norms (such as $\| u \|_{L_{t}^{\infty} \tilde{H}^{k}(J)}$, $ \| D u \|_{L_{t}^{\frac{2(n+2)}{n}} L_{x}^{\frac{2(n+2)}{n}} (J) } $ , etc.) can be bounded only by a constant only depending on the norm of the initial data.
-This already shows (by Proposition \ref{Prop:GlobWellPosedCrit}) global well-posedness of the $\tilde{H}^{k}$-solutions of (\ref{Eqn:BarelySchrod}).
+\end{prop} By combining this bound with the Strichartz estimates, we can prove, by induction, that in fact this norm and other norms (such as $\| u \|_{L_{t}^{\infty} \tilde{H}^{k}(J)}$, $ \| D u \|_{L_{t}^{\frac{2(n+2)}{n}} L_{x}^{\frac{2(n+2)}{n}} (J) } $ , etc.) can be bounded only by a constant only depending on the norm of the initial data for $\frac{n}{2} < k < \frac{2+n}{n-2}$.
+This already shows (by Proposition \ref{Prop:GlobWellPosedCrit}) global well-posedness of the $\tilde{H}^{k}$-solutions of (\ref{Eqn:BarelySchrod}) for this range of $k$s.
 In fact we show that that these bounds imply a linear asymptotic behaviour of the solutions, or, in other words, scattering.
+Proposition \ref{Prop:PersReg} allows to prove global well-posedness and scattering of solutions of (\ref{Eqn:BarelySchrod}) for the full range, i.e $k > \frac{n}{2}$.
 The rest of the paper is devoted to prove Proposition \ref{prop:BoundLong}.
-First we prove a weighted Morawetz-type estimate: it shows, roughly speaking, that the $L_{t}^{\frac{2n)}{n-2}} L_{x}^{\frac{2n}{n-2}}$ norm of the solution cannot concentrate around the origin on long time intervals.
+First we prove a weighted Morawetz-type estimate: it shows, roughly speaking, that the $L_{t}^{\frac{2n}{n-2}} L_{x}^{\frac{2n}{n-2}}$ norm of the solution cannot concentrate around the origin on long time intervals.
 Then we modify arguments from Bourgain \cite{bour}, Grillakis \cite{grill} and mostly Tao \cite{taorad}.
-We divide $J$ into subintervals $(J_{l})_{ 1 \leq l \leq L}$ such that the $ L_{t}^{\frac{2(n+2)}{n-2}} L_{x}^{\frac{2(n+2)}{n-2}} $ norm of $u$ is small but substantial.
+We divide $J$ into subintervals $(J_{l})_{ 1 \leq l \leq L}$ such that the $ L_{t}^{\frac{2(n+2)}{n-2}} L_{x}^{\frac{2(n+2)}{n-2}} $ norm of $u$ is small but also substantial.
 We prove that, on most of these intervals, the mass on at least one ball concentrates.
 By using the radial assumption, we prove that in fact the mass on a ball centered at the origin concentrates.
 This implies, by using the Morawetz-type estimate that there exists a significant number of intervals (in comparison with $L$) that concentrate around a point $\bar{t}$ and such that the mass concentrates around the origin.
 But, by H\"older, this implies that $L$ is finite: if not it would violate the fact that the $L_{t}^{\infty} L_{x}^{\frac{2n}{n-2}} $ norm of the solution is bounded by some power of the energy.
 The process involves several tuning parameters.
 The fact that these parameters depend on the energy is not important; however, it is crucial to understand how they depend on $g(M)$ since this will play a prominent role in the choice of $c_{n}$ for which we have global well-posedness and scattering of $ \tilde{H}^{k} $-solutions of (\ref{Eqn:BarelySchrod}) ( with $g(|u|):= \log^{c} \left( \log{(10 + |u|^{2})} \right)$ and $c< c_{n}$): see the proof of Theorem \ref{thm:main}, Section \ref{Sec:Thmmain}.